-There are various reasons you might need to have a c-section.
-Most health care professionals will say you need a c-section if your baby is breech (bum first).
-A lot of women have c-sections with their second baby if the first needed to be born via c-section.
-Often times, if your baby is in some type of distress during birth, for example if the heart rate drop suddenly, or is not able to be born vaginally, you might need to have a c-section.
+Often times, if your baby is in some type of distress during birth, for example, if the heart rate drops suddenly, or is not able to be born vaginally for various reasons, you might need to have a c-section.

 Sometimes, women specifically request a c-section because they don’t want to go into labour.
 It will be up to the health care provider whether or not this is a possibility.